mua2022/CaesarEncipherDecipherTool/README.md

 ---

 ## Setup Instructions
-This tool is hosted on GitHub Pages.
+This tool is hosted on GitHub Pages [here](https://mua2022.github.io/CaesarEncipherDecipherTool).
  You can also run it locally:

 1. **Clone the Repository**:

   ` git clone https://github.com/mua2022/CaesarEncipherDecipherTool.git `

    `cd CaesarEncipherDecipherTool`

 2. **Open Locally**
 - Open `index.html` in any modern web browser.